-Budget Actual Variance Service Area Description of services provided \$000 (Income to Council) / Cost to Council (17) Provide and maintain caravan park facilities to a (4) Caravan parks standard that promotes local tourism and supports a high quality of life.
-13 (132) Provide a livestock selling facility and associated 123 Livestock exchange services to primary producers, purchasers and stock agents.
-255 1,216 A wide range of programs and services giving the community a chance to participate in cultural, health, 862 Leisure centres education, and leisure activities that contribute to the community's general wellbeing.
+Description of services provided Actual Variance Description of services provided Description of services provided \$000 (Income to Council) / Cost to Council (17) Provide and maintain caravan park facilities to a (4) standard that promotes local tourism and supports a high quality of life.
+13 (132) Provide a livestock selling facility and associated 123 services to primary producers, purchasers and stock agents.
+255 A wide renge of programs and convises giving the 1,216 862 education, and leisure activities that contribute to the community's general wellbeing.
 (354) Provide the community with well-maintained public 3,310 areas with a focus on community access and safety.
-3,364 Amenity and safety Maintain urban streets and public areas, including footpaths, in a clean and litter-free state and provide 54 , , access to public conveniences and lighting of public areas.
+3,364 54 access to public conveniences and lighting of public areas.
+Provide and maintain efficient and effective open 1,391 Maintain and renew community buildings and facilities, 778 including community centres, public halls and pre- schools.
+(613) 2,166 Provide for the planning, design and project 2,677 management of Council's capital works program, and manage Council's plant and fleet assets and depot operations.
+511 sh Fsa Acec FaNfaaa Niis Frr A wide range of programs and supports a services to primary producers, purchasers and stock agents.
+A wide range of programs and services giving the community a chance to participate in cultural, health, education, and leisure activities that contribute to the community's general wellbeing.
+Provide the community with well-maintained public areas with a focus on community access and safety.
+Maintain urban streets and public areas, including ootpaths, in a clean and litter-free state and provide access to public conveniences and lighting of public areas.
 Provide and maintain efficient and effective open and underground drainage systems.
-1,391 Maintain and renew community buildings and facilities, 778 Community buildings including community centres, public halls and pre- schools.
-(613) 2,166 Provide for the planning, design and project 2,677 Infrastructure planning and management management of Council's capital works program, and manage Council's plant and fleet assets and depot operations.
-511 manage Council's plant and fleet assets and depot 511

-Service Area Description of services provided Maintain Council's parks, reserves, playgrounds and Budget Actual Variance \$000 (Income to Council) / Cost to Council 2,978 3,219 Recreation streetscapes in a functional and visually pleasing landscape.
-241 Swimming pools Provide quality, accessible aquatic facilities that support a high quality of life for residents and visitors.
+Service Area Description of services provided Maintain Council's parks, reserves, playgrounds and Budget Actual Variance \$000 (Income to Council) / Cost to Council 2,978 3,219 streetscapes in a functional and visually pleasing landscape.
+570 Swimming pools Provide quality, accessible aquatic facilities that support a high quality of life for residents and visitors.
 570 586 16 Traffic and transportation services Manage Council's roads and associated infrastructure assets.
 Ongoing maintenance and renewal work to municipal infrastructure assets including sealed roads, unsealed roads, footpaths and aerodromes.
 6,785 4,229 (2,556) Environmental management Advocate for, and assist to deliver environmental projects as part of Council's aim to become more sustainable in both built and natural environments.
 294 280 (14) Waste management Provide waste collection services, including kerbside collection of garbage, hard waste and green waste from households and some commercial properties.
 This service area aims to operate at a surplus in order to make provision for future waste management service and compliance costs, including the construction of new cells and compliance with environmental protection guidelines.
 131 (478) (609)